May 16: Today in Christian History

 Joan of Arc is canonized five hundred years after her politically-motivated execution.

-Death in England of G. Campbell Morgan, one of the great expositors of the Bible.
+On this day in Christian History, G. Campbell Morgan died in England.
+In his lifetime, he was one of the great expositors of the Bible.

-Death of Daniel Lot, a zealous evangelist and prayer warrior of the Church of Christ in Nigeria.
-At his burial, women will defy tribal tradition and come to the grave site.
+On this day in Christian History, Daniel Lot died.
+In his lifetime, he was a zealous evangelist and prayer warrior of the Church of Christ in Nigeria.
+At his burial, many women defied the tribal tradition at the time and came to the grave site.

-Cabien Alexis begins preaching in Ile Adam, Haiti, and will soon have a flourishing church in this formerly gospel-resistant area.
-Eventually his work will branch out to all of Haiti as the Army of God, with churches, schools, and orphanages.
+On this day in Christian History, Cabien Alexis began to preach in Ile Adam, Haiti, and soon had a flourishing church in this formerly gospel-resistant area.
+Eventually, his work branched out to all of Haiti as the Army of God, with churches, schools, and orphanages.

-Samuel Onyuku Elenwo becomes the first Anglican bishop of the newly created Niger Delta North Diocese.
-An aggressive evangelist, he will triple the number of districts and parishes and lead many Nigerians to new or renewed faith.
+On this day in Christian History, Samuel Onyuku Elenwo becomes the first Anglican bishop of the newly created Niger Delta North Diocese.
+An aggressive evangelist, he tripled the number of districts and parishes and led many Nigerians to a new or renewed faith in Christ.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.